epimedai/flowers/README.md

 # Flower species classification
 This repo contains the basic building blocks for creating an image classification model for recognizing flowers of various species.
-It exists as an extension of [this](https://www.tekna.no/kurs/maskinlaringsworkshop---python-36454/) machine learning workshop, hosted by Tekna.
+It exists as an extension of [this](https://www.tekna.no/kurs/maskinlaringsworkshop---python-36454/) machine learning workshop, and subsequent variants, hosted by [Tekna](https://www.tekna.no).
 The repo consists of three main components:

 1. The slides used in the workshop
 2. A fully working guide implemented as a Jupyter Notebook